lucastrschneider/simon-setup/README.md

 xclip -selection clipboard < ~/.ssh/id_ed25519_git.pub
 ```

-After this point, you should clone the repository in order to run the scripts more easily
+After this point, you should clone this repository in order to run the scripts more easily

 ## Basic Applications